patzgn/design-patterns/structural/Adapter/README.md

 - **Handling legacy code:**

     Example: In a new system, using an old class whose interface differs from the current requirements.

+## Advantages and Disadvantages of the Adapter Pattern

+- **Advantages:**
+    - *Flexibility:* Enables integration with existing code without modifying it.
+    - *Reusability:* Allows you to reuse existing classes in new contexts.
+    - *Isolation:* Separates code dependent on external libraries from the rest of the system.

+- **Disadvantages:**
+    - *Complexity:* Adding an Adapter increases the number of classes and code in the system.
+    - *Performance:* Introduces an additional layer, which may impact performance in real-time systems.
+    - *Limited Functionality:* The Adapter does not extend functionality; it merely adjusts the interface.